Oleg-N-Cher/Dash/ReadMe.txt

 A goal of this project is not only produce a small funny game.
-It demonstates the power of Oberon technologies, shows how a game can be written to be launched under many of popular platforms.
+It demonstates the power of Oberon technologies, shows how a game can be written to be launched under such different platforms.

 Portability is a strong feature of Oberons, and I use it, - Dash has portable game code (common for defferent platforms, written